packagist/private-packagist-api-client/README.md

 $ composer require private-packagist/api-client php-http/guzzle6-adapter
 ```

-Why `php-http/guzzle6-adapter`?
-We are decoupled from any HTTP messaging client with help by [HTTPlug](http://httplug.io/).
+Why do you need to require `php-http/guzzle6-adapter`?
+We are decoupled from any HTTP messaging client with help by [HTTPlug](http://httplug.io/), so you can pick an HTTP client of your choice, guzzle is merely a recommendation.

 ## Basic usage of `private-packagist/api-client` client